nvzqz/embed-plist-rs/README.md

 Accidentally embedding them multiple times would break tools that read these sections.

 Fortunately, this library makes reuse a compile-time error!
+This protection works even if these macros are reused in different modules.

 ```rust
 // This fails to compile: